MilanTuryna/herocraft-webcms/readme.md

 - Verus

 #### CzechCraft
 This websystem supporting CzechCraft API (https://czech-craft.eu/api//).
-Server slug for calling API is `App\Model\API\CzechCraft::SERVER_SLUG`.
-In the future, server slug will be possible to set in the configuration
+Server slug can be changed from configuration.

 #### Status API
 The status of minecraft server provides https://api.mcsrvstat.us/2/ API service.
 IP address of Minecraft Server can be changed in the settings (in administration).